 The Coordinating Board administers grant programs that support efforts to increase first-year residency positions through the Graduate Medical Education (GME) Expansion Program.

 Beginning in 2013, the 83rd Texas Legislature appropriated $14 million to support several efforts to increase the number of first-year residency positions available in the state.
 In 2015, the 84th Texas Legislature streamlined these efforts and appropriated $53 million to increase the number of first-year residency positions and to establish new residency programs.
-The 85th Texas Legislature increased funding to $97.1 million to continue support for the program in the 2018-2019 biennium.
-The 86th Texas Legislature continued support for the program, appropriating $157M for the 2020-2021 biennium.
+The 85th and 86th Texas Legislature continued support for the program, increasing appropriation to accommodate the growth in first-year residency positions.
+The 87th Texas Legislature has continued support for the program, appropriating $199M for the 2022-2023 biennium.

 Before the funds are disbursed, statute requires awarded applicants to verify that residency positions selected for funding are filled.
 The verification process is completed in the spring of each year, after resident matching results are announced.

 FY 2022-2023 Grant Cycle (Grant Periods: July 1, 2022 - June 30, 2024 or July 1, 2023 - June 30, 2024)

 FY 2020-2021 Grant Cycle (Grant Period: July 2020 – June 2022)